Tapjoy/slugforge/README.md

 Tapjoy is not currently accepting contributions to this code at this time.
 We are in the process of formalizing our Contributor License Agreement and will update this section with those details when they are available.

+## Thank You ##
+Thank you to the entire engineering team at Tapjoy.
+Including, but not limited to, @jjrussell, @andyleclair, @jlogsdon, @ofanite, and @ehealy.